Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 20 April 2026 00.48.38 UTC
+- WIB: Senin, 20 April 2026 02.04.33 UTC
-- WITA: Senin, 20 April 2026 01.48.38 UTC
+- WITA: Senin, 20 April 2026 03.04.33 UTC
-- WIT: Senin, 20 April 2026 02.48.38 UTC
+- WIT: Senin, 20 April 2026 04.04.33 UTC

 Kutipan Inspiratif:
-"Nothing is more memorable than a smell.
-One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: nature
+Kategori: success